psy0rz/alpinebox/README.md

 Since it's an image, you will need to grow the partition and zfs disk:
 ![image](https://github.com/psy0rz/alpinebox/assets/1179017/7aced4e6-bc15-4be0-803c-69f5717f04af)

-Just run `grow-disks` script in /root/alpinebox, and it should be handled automaticly without a reboot even.
+Just run `grow-disks` script in /root/alpinebox, and it should be handled automatically, without needing a reboot.

-**Do this as soon as possible, since its a somewhat risky operation**
+**Do this as soon as possible, since it's a somewhat risky operation**

 ## Adding a disk

 To add a disk to the zpool as a mirror, just run the `add-disk` script in /root/alpinebox

-This will also make sure that the disk has the correction partitioning, MBR/UEFI and ZfsBootmenu stuff.
-So that if the first disk completely fails, you can still boot from this one.
+This will also make sure that the disk has the correct partitioning, MBR/UEFI and ZfsBootmenu stuff, so that if the first disk completely fails, you can still boot from this one.

 Make sure you remove any non-ONLINE disks from the pool first.